A bombed building and view of Hiroshima Japan

 We’ve saved the best for last, because exploring Miyajima Island on this tour is hands down one of the best things to do in Hiroshima!
 You seriously cannot miss the chance to visit this scenic little island and its famous floating torii gate, which appears to hover above the water!

-We love the fact that this tour is solely focused on Miyajima, and doesn’t skimp on time here in order to squeeze in other attractions.
-Our guide, Hika, gave us an in-depth walking tour of the island and we had plenty of time to stop, take photos, and appreciate its beauty.
+We love the fact that this tour is solely focused on Miyajima and doesn’t skimp on time here in order to squeeze in other attractions.
+Our guide, Hika, gave us an in-depth walking tour of the island, and we had plenty of time to stop, take photos, and appreciate its beauty.

 We saw lots of deer around, which was a real bonus!
 I also particularly enjoyed walking through Momijidani Park and snapping photos of its scenic bridge.

 Of course, seeing the Itsukushima Shrine was a real highlight.
 It’s one of those places you have to see to believe!
-We also loved the included lunch where we filled up on the island’s most famous foods, like momiji dumplings and grilled oysters.
+We also loved the included lunch, where we filled up on the island’s most famous foods, like momiji dumplings and grilled oysters.

 Where to Stay in Hiroshima